gusc/Threads/README.md

 * run a function on a specific thread
 * run callbacks that each are assigned to a different thread with thread afinity check

-This is the library for you!
+Then this is the library for you!

 This is a C++17 library that provides threads with message queues and signal mechanism with full control in which thread the signal's listener will be executed.